jeroennoten/Laravel-AdminLTE/README.md

   ]
   ```

-  Then the previous menu item will be rendered as this:
+  Then, the previous menu item will be rendered as this:

   ```html
   <a class="nav-link" href="http://<domain>/admin/blog/new"